Markohs/ForceHTTPS/readme.md

 ## Security

-If you discover any security related issues, please email marcos@tyrellcorporation.es instead of using the issue tracker.
+If you discover any security related issues, or want to help improve this package, please email marcos@tyrellcorporation.es or use the issue tracker or send a PR.

 ## Credits